A Quick Guide to Understanding Mexico’s Labor Laws

 Mixed shift of seven and a half hours — 45 hours a week

 As stated above, with these three shifts, employees are eligible to work six days per week with a maximum of forty-eight hours.
-Overtime is considered any hours above these listed statues.
+Working overtime is considered any hours above these listed statues.
 Here is a resource for a more detailed explanation of hours and overtime.

 Employees are entitled to a rest break of 30 minutes, which is accounted for in the work shift.
 Those who take more than 30 minutes are permitted to leave the workplace, however, anything over the allowed 30 minutes is not counted towards the work shift.

 Employment Law Agreements